satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 --------

 Peer review is the primary means of evaluating the quality and validity of scientific publications.
-With an increasing number of articles of variable quality, unreasonable demands placed on individual reviewers to review complex and multidisciplinary content of articles, and use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, is\ :sup:``[a] <#cmnt1>`_`\  imperiled.
 The review process is fraught with many problems that undermine the pace, validity, and credibility of science.
-These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are not acknowledged, that there is no measure of the quality of a review, and reviews cannot evolve.
+These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged, that there is no measure of the quality of a review, and reviews take a lot of time, and once submitted cannot evolve.
 To address these problems, we propose an open review process that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.

 .. contents::